hereismari/playing-games-with-tfjs/README.md

 And that's it :smile:!

-Oh, also I'm considering that your game only uses the arrow keys to be played, if this is not true you can just add more buttons at [main.js](main.js)
+Oh, also I'm considering that your game uses only the arrow keys, if this is not true you can just add more buttons at [main.js](main.js)

 ## Quick Reference